 Generational Customer Personalized Needs

 Multi-generational marketing targets the needs and values of individuals within various generational groups.
 From the Silent Generation to Generation Z, each generation has its own defining culture that has characterized their coming-of-age and shopping habits.
 For example, each generation has atypical beliefs, values, generational chronicle, lifestyles, values, demographics, and social experiences that influence their purchasing behaviors and preferences.
-In this context, businesses need to proactively discover and comprehend the buying patterns and decision-making process of these diverse consumer groups.
+In this context, businesses need to proactively discover and comprehend these diverse consumer groups’ buying patterns and decision-making processes.

 The two critical guidelines of multi-generational marketing and sales cover: